 — The late-Park Won-soon

 Former Mayor, Seoul

 By 2021, the government will also grow two large forests, near Bukhansan in northern Seoul and Gwanaksan in southern Seoul respectively, and create smaller forests in 30 school zones so that children in the city can experience nature more easily.

-In a recent speech, Mayor Park summarised his administration’s efforts to build a better Seoul.
+In an earlier speech, then-Mayor Park summarised his administration’s efforts to build a better Seoul.
 He concluded: “For our future generations, we have broken away from our traditional development methods, and focused on urban regeneration that preserves memories, connects places and creates new value.
 We are now ready to share our experiences in governance and innovation, and will continue to cooperate with other cities to address common challenges and create a sustainable future.”
 O